Legend of the White Dragon

-Legend of the White Dragon is an upcoming American superhero film directed by Aaron Schoenke.
-The film was crowdfunded through Kickstarter and reunites Power Rangers actors Jason David Frank (in his final role before his death in 2022), Jason Faunt, Cerina Vincent and Ciara Hanna.
-It also stars Schoenke, Mayling Ng, David Ramsey, Andrew Bachelor, Mark Dacascos, and Michael Madsen in one of his final film roles filmed before his death in 2025.
-In the film, three years after a tragic battle, Erik Reed (Frank) returns to his city to protect his wife and daughter from a new threat.
-The film is described as a "mature take on the Power Rangers franchise" and introduces a new universe.
+Legend of the White Dragon is a 2026 American independent superhero film directed by Sean and Aaron Schoenke.
+The film reunites Power Rangers actors Jason David Frank, Jason Faunt, Cerina Vincent and Ciara Hanna.
+It also stars Aaron Schoenke, David Ramsey, Rachele Brooke Smith, Andrew Bachelor, Michael Madsen, and Mark Dacascos.
+The story, set three years after a tragic battle, sees Erik Reed / the White Dragon (Frank) return to his city to protect his wife and daughter from a new threat.
+The film is described as a "mature take on the Power Rangers franchise", but is set in its own original universe.

+The project was crowdfunded through Kickstarter, after a single unsuccessful campaign on the same site.
+Filming occurred in 2021, with additional photography occurring in 2023.
+Legend of the White Dragon is among the final film roles for both Frank and Madsen, who died respectively in 2022 and 2025; the film was dedicated to their memories.

+After multiple delays, the film was released in the United States on August 28, 2026, by Well Go USA Entertainment.
+The film received negative reviews from critics, with Frank's performance receiving praise.

 Synopsis

-After three years of forced hiding as a fugitive, former superhero Erik Reed returns to the city he swore to protect.
+After three years of forced hiding as a fugitive, Erik Reed—a former superhero known as the White Dragon—returns to the city he swore to protect.
 His goal: to clear his name and reunite with the family he keeps secret.
 Only one thing stands in his way: the mysterious Dragon Prime, who will stop at nothing to enact his revenge on the White Dragon.